 - If you are now divorced, you are no longer able to share in pension splitting or donation and medical expense deductions.
-These now are only on the return of the person who paid for them.
+These now are applied to the return of the person who paid for them.
 There may also be changes in terms of child care, dependant, and caregiver credits as well, based on child custody and dependants in the home.

 Job Changes: if you retired, got a big promotion, or lost your job, your employment income amount may have changed significantly.

-- When your income decreases, you might find that you qualify for certain benefits such as the Working Income Tax Benefit or the Canada Worker’s Benefit program or other income related refundable tax credits; your taxes owing might also decrease as well.
+- When your income decreases, you might find that you qualify for certain benefits such as the Canada Worker’s Benefit (formerly known as Working Income Tax Benefit) program or other income related refundable tax credits; your taxes owing might also decrease as well.
 The non-refundable tax credits you get will stretch further and lower the tax burden.